1/25/19 Feedback Friday: Questions and Comments from the Community

 What can we expect in terms of training and when will it begin?

-Training will be offered as early as three months prior to the first release of Workday, scheduled for July of 2020.
+Training will be offered as early as three months prior to the first release of Workday.
 Training opportunities will lean heavily on self-service options, but in-person and/or virtual instructor-led training will also be available for many core users.

 Will the HR professional from each college and unit be responsible for training their colleagues in Workday?
 More generally, will colleges and units be responsible for training their faculty and staff?